-Get into the holiday spirit with our Olive Oil Ginger and Spice Cutout Cookies!
+Get into the holiday spirit with our Olive Oil Gingerbread Cookies!
 These delectable treats are baked with Colavita Extra Virgin Olive Oil to reduce fats and bad cholesterol.
-The glaze made from Perugina Luisa Dark Chocolate is irresistible.
+The glaze made from Perugina Milk Chocolate is irresistible.

 In a large bowl sift together the flour, ginger, cinnamon, ground clove, allspice, baking soda, and salt.